ycpei/ypei.me/posts/2018-12-02-lime-shapley.md

 considered in the paper is the one described above, with a Lasso for feature selection.

+**Remark**.
 One difference between our account here and the one in the LIME paper
 is: the dimension of the data space may differ from $n$ (see Section 3.1 of that paper).
 But in the case of text data, they do use bag-of-words (our $X$) for an "intermediate" representation.
 So my understanding is, in their context, there is an